JAHealey1/Opt1-Releases/README.md

 - What Opt1 showed vs. what the correct answer was.

-Source code is closed, but bug reports against the released binary are very welcome — they're how Opt1 gets less wrong.
+Source code is closed, but bug reports against the released binary are very welcome — they're how Opt1 improves!

 ## Credits & Licenses